 While there has been an increase in inquiries and claims over the past year; it is evident as many customers have started using digital channels to interact with the providers.
 This is where the group insurance companies had to not only enhance the tech infrastructure to meet this requirement but also facilitate work from home for their employees.

 Typically, broker-client engagement happens over ‘face-to-face’ meetings, with limited digital engagement tools and virtual meetings becoming the only means to conduct business.
 In such a case, the client prospecting and servicing aspect have been under stress.

 Workplace dynamics are changing:

-Group insurance companies, post-covid 19 are evaluating the future of workplace dynamics and assessing the risks associated with the remote working of employees.
-A projection of possible medical issues, claims frequencies have to be evaluated to align the products/services in accordance with the changing dynamics.
+Group Term Life insurance companies, post-covid 19 are evaluating the future of workplace dynamics and assessing the risks associated with the remote working of employees.
+A projection of possible medical issues, and claims frequencies have to be evaluated to align the products/services in accordance with the changing dynamics.